By Mercedes Taylor

 Question: How does hyaluronic acid work?

 Answer: Hyaluronic acid’s main purpose is to act as a humectant, drawing water from our environment and delivering it to the lower layers of our epidermis.
 Its unique polymeric chemical structure allows it to capture water on the surface of our skin, and from there, it can work with our other natural moisturizing factors to deliver the water to the healthy cells below.
+So how does hyaluronic acid work?

 Our skin has a built-in lubrication system that allows it to stay relatively hydrated and moisturized in almost every environment.
 Our skin naturally contains lipids including tocopherols, squalene, phospholipids, and triglycerides that help create sebum.
 We also have a nourishing osmolyte system, composed of natural moisturizing factors like mineral ions, amino acids, and hyaluronic acid, that draws water from our environment into our skin.
 Both systems protect our skin cells from transepidermal water loss or dehydration.